jonnahk9/jonnahk9/README.md

 - 👋 Hi, I’m @jonnah Kurian
 - 👀 I’m interested in Solution Architect
 - 🌱 I’m currently learning Azure and Devpos as Cloud Technology in All.
-- 💞️ I’m looking to collaborate on Solutioning and Implentation.
+- 💞️ I’m looking to collaborate on Solutioning and Implementation.
 - 📫 How to reach me jonnahkurian@yahoo.com

 <!---